watersalesman/aura-botnet/README.md

 Getting Started: C2 Server
 ---
+The Docker image can be found [here](https://hub.docker.com/r/watersalesman/aura-c2/).
+Follow the instructions below to run the server normally.

 To initialize the SQLite3 database, simply change into the `django-server` directory and run:
 ```
 ./manage.py migrate
 ```
-After the database is initialized, create a superuser for the admin console by running
+After the database is initialized, create a superuser for the admin site by running
 ```
 ./manage.py createsuperuser
 ```
-More information on configuring database and the admin console can be found in the following [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial02/) and [documentation](https://docs.djangoproject.com/en/1.11/ref/databases/).
+More information on configuring database and the admin site can be found in the following [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial02/) and [documentation](https://docs.djangoproject.com/en/1.11/ref/databases/).